biotaphy/tutorials/_sources/tutorial/build_shapegrid.md.txt

 ## Data preparation

 ### Configuration File
-An example INI file for running the build_shapegrid tutorial is at ../../data/input/build_shapegrid.ini.
+An example JSON file for running the build_shapegrid tutorial is at ../../data/input/build_shapegrid.json.
 These are the 7 required parameters:

 * Required:
   * **shapegrid_filename**: The relative or absolute path for the output shapegrid.